asyncapi/generator-react-sdk/README.md

 - React hooks is not allowed.
 - HTML tags at the moment is not supported.
 - React internal components like Fragments, Suspense etc. are skipped.

+#### Requirements

+To render the transpiled template SDK requires:

+* Node.js v12.16 and higher

 ## The debug flag